hamghalam/git_for_mobile2/README.md

 # git_for_mobile2
-This is a test porject for learning git
+This is a test porject for learning git <br />
 Mohammad Hamghalam <br />
 Arman Yeganeh <br />
 Sahar Inanlu <br />
-Arman Yeganeh <br />
 Farideh Garoosy <br />
 change for test new branch <br />